shotgunsoftware/developer.shotgunsoftware.com/docs/en/learning_content/toolkit_basics_guides/advanced_config.md

 ## About the guide

-This guide describes how to use the Advanced Configuration tool to create a Default Configuration for a digital content creation pipeline.
+This guide describes how to use the Advanced Configuration Wizard to create a Default Configuration for a digital content creation pipeline.
 The Default Configuration comes standard with Shotgun Toolkit and gives the user a good base to build from.
-You will quickly become acquainted with the configuration tools, learn how to use the Advanced Configuration tool, and be presented with opportunities to learn more.
+You will quickly become acquainted with the configuration tools, learn how to use the Advanced Configuration Wizard, and be presented with opportunities to learn more.
 Using the Advanced Configuration Wizard prepares a baseline configuration for you to edit and extend adding environments to support each step in your pipeline.
 The environments control aspects of the UI, Shotgun Apps, and various tools necessary to create a proprietary production pipeline.
-Using the Advanced Configuration tool is just one way to extend a configuration.
+Using the Advanced Configuration Wizard is just one way to extend a configuration.
 Along with adding default environments it will create several basic settings and add some apps making it easier to utilize and customize to your needs.

 This guide assumes the user:

-1. Has never created an Advanced Configuration
+1. Has never used the Advanced Configuration Wiard
 2. Has some basic knowledge of how to use Shotgun
 3. Is new to Shotgun Toolkit.